Dilloid/sem-group-17/use-cases/use-case-24.md

 ### Success End Condition

-A Report is available
+A Report is available.

 ###Failed End Condition

-No report is produced
+No report is produced.

 ### Primary Actor

-Organisation Employee
+Organisation Employee.

 ### Trigger

-A capital city report by continent is requested
+A capital city report by continent is requested.

 ## MAIN SUCCESS SCENARIO

-1.Organisation Employee Requests capital city report.
+1. Organisation employee requests capital city report.
-2.Organisation Employee captures Continent name to get capital city information for.
+2. Organisation employee captures continent name to get capital city information for.
-3.Organisation Employee extracts current capital city statistics for all capital cities in a continent.
+3. Organisation employee extracts current capital city statistics for all capital cities in a continent.
-4.Organisation Employee Provides report.
+4. Organisation employee provides report.

 ## EXTENSIONS

-3.Continent does not exist.
+1. **Continent does not exist**:
-    i.
-Organisation Employee informs Organisation Employee that that continent doesn't exist
+   - Organisation Employee informs Organisation Employee that that continent doesn't exist.

 ## SUB-VARIATIONS